krother/sql_fundamentals/select_queries/README.md

 Find out how many times the name **Taylor** occured in each year since 2000.

-### Exercise 6: Sorting
+### Exercise 8: Sorting

 What is the difference between the two queries:

     SELECT name, amount FROM babynames WHERE year=2023 ORDER BY name;

 and

     SELECT name, amount FROM babynames WHERE year=2023 ORDER BY amount DESC;

-### Exercises
+### Exercise 9:

 Find out: